 I would say sighting a straight line is a common practice used by builders and joiners to determine if a piece of timber is straight or bowed.
-It can be used to test any length of timber, but long pieces in particular, and requires no tools just eyesight with a good depth of field enabling focusing along the whole length of timber to be checked.
-Continue reading “Sighting A Straight Line”
+It can be used to test any length of timber, but long pieces in particular.
+The practice requires no tools, just eyesight with a good depth of field enabling focusing along the whole length of timber to be checked.

 In December 2009 the European Union obliged Microsoft to offer a choice of browsers to their European customers when they installed new versions of Windows.
 This browser choice was also delivered in updates to Windows and so the Browser Choice screen was born and has been with us ever since.
 See my featured image of Microsoft’s browser choice screen offering Google Chrome, Internet Explorer, Safari, Mozilla Firefox and the Opera browsers amongst others.